didion22/portfolio/writing samples/how-to-use-ORS.md

    <img width="790" alt="nrttvr" src="https://github.com/didion22/portfolio/assets/77946386/2ae87f56-7d47-407a-bbad-ea2c240b6e26">

+## View and adjust a student's class schedule
-2. Type the UT EID of the student you are attempting to register, then press the Enter key.
+1. Type the UT EID of the student you are attempting to register, then press the Enter key.

    <img width="767" alt="Screenshot 2024-04-28 at 2 41 20 PM copy" src="https://github.com/didion22/portfolio/assets/77946386/5be8a8bf-136e-4878-be29-2c8c74a5cfa2">

-3. You can now view a student's class schedule for the indicated semester and make any desired changes, such as adding a class, dropping a class, or changing a class grading basis.
+2. You can now view a student's class schedule for the indicated semester and make any desired changes, such as adding a class, dropping a class, or changing a class grading basis.

    ![Screenshot 2024-05-02 at 3 05 40 PM](https://github.com/didion22/portfolio/assets/77946386/0f422900-e531-462f-84ee-d34cf6af57cb)

-## Adjust a student's class schedule

 ### Add a Class
 1. Type `2` in the **ACTION CODE** field.